 Kenya police arrest 5 over al-Shabab attack on military base

-Spokesman Col. Christopher Karns called al-Shabab's claims, including of inflicting severe casualties, "grossly exaggerated."
-There was no report of U.S. or Kenyan deaths.
-The camp has under 100 U.S. personnel, according to Pentagon figures.
-An internal Kenyan police report seen by The Associated Press said two fixed-wing aircraft, a U.S.
+Spokesman Col. Christopher Karns called al-Shabab's claims, including that its attack inflicted severe casualties, "grossly exaggerated."
+There was no report of US or Kenyan deaths.

+The camp, established more than a decade ago, has under 100 US personnel, according to Pentagon figures.
+A US flag-raising there in August signaled its change "from tactical to enduring operations," the Air Force said at the time.

 The early Sunday attack comes days after a U.S. airstrike killed Iran's top military commander and Iran vowed retaliation, but al-Shabab is a Sunni Muslim group and there is no sign of links to Shiite Iran or proxies.
 Analyst Rashid Abdi in Twitter posts discussing the attack said it had nothing to do with the tensions in the Middle East but added that Kenyan security services have long been worried that Iran was trying to cultivate ties with al-Shabab.